pingswept/me30-website/content/logistics/syllabus.md

 * Roughly 9 AM to 5 PM in Nolop, unless he's teaching class or in a meeting, or it's a weekend

-Zosia's LA office hours are:
+LA office hours are:

-* Mondays 5-7pm, Nolop
+* Zosia: Mondays 5-7pm, Nolop
-* Wednesdays 9-10:15am, Nolop
+* Zosia: Wednesdays 9-10:15am, Nolop
+* Antonio: Thursdays 6-7pm, Nolop

 You can also get help from ME 30 LA's when they are on shift at Nolop.